tgdwyer/tgdwyer.github.io/_chapters/lambdacalculus.md

 y
 ```

-This first reduction rule, substituting the arguments of a function application to all occurrences of that parameter inside the function body, is called *beta reduction*.
+This first reduction rule, substituting the arguments of a function application into all occurrences of that parameter inside the function body, is called *beta reduction*.

 The next rule arises from the observation that, for some lambda term `M` that does not involve `x`: